 The purpose of this policy is to monitor the volume and appropriateness of survey requests made to medical students.

 The Robert Larner, M.D.
-College of Medicine (COM) wishes to ensure confidentiality standards, promote integrity of instruments in order to ensure utility of results, and protect its medical students from requests for an overabundance of surveys.
+College of Medicine (LCOM) wishes to ensure confidentiality standards, promote integrity of instruments in order to ensure utility of results, and protect their medical students from requests for an overabundance of surveys.

 - intended for scholarly research purposes

 - intended to gather data to inform the learning experience and environment.

-Data collection instruments that do not require review are those intended to assess event attendance, voting, polling, or those sent out by Office of Medical Student Education (OMSE) to accomplish administrative functions.
+Data collection instruments that do not require review are those intended to assess event attendance, voting, polling, or those sent out by the Office of Medical Student Education (OMSE) to accomplish administrative functions.

-The Robert Larner, M.D.
-College of Medicine will not consider results of surveys taken outside of this policy.
+LCOM will only consider results of surveys taken in accordance to this policy.

 Surveys distributed online must utilize software approved by the University of Vermont (UVM) Institutional Review Board (e.g., Qualtrics, RedCap).
 These platforms have been vetted for

-Survey links should not be distributed via social media due to concerns about representative samples.
-Social media can be used to promote surveys but must refer students back to the WeeklyWire newsletter for students to access the link.
+Survey links should not be distributed via social media.
+Social media may be used to promote surveys but must refer students back to the original email notification for students to access the link.

 Students, staff, and faculty interested in soliciting survey responses from students at LCOM must seek instrument approval from the Director of Curricular Evaluation and Assessment.
 All surveys require a review of the instrument.
 Release of surveys will occur only after approval and upon review of a final draft of the survey.

-The Director of Education Program Outcome Analysis may request additional documentation such as proof of IRB review, name of faculty sponsor (if applicable), and intended survey platform.
-Survey requests may be referred to the Medical Education Leadership Team for approval.
+of Curricular Evaluation and Assessment may request additional documentation such as proof of IRB review, name of faculty sponsor (if applicable), and intended survey platform.
+Survey requests may be referred to the Senior Associate Dean for Medical

-If a survey seeks to assess parts of the curriculum, as a courtesy the student should contact the relevant curriculum director to inform them about the survey.
-Students should notify any applicable Larner College of Medicine departments or offices
+If any survey seeks to assess parts of the curriculum, the student will contact the relevant curriculum director to inform them of the survey.
+Students will notify any applicable LCOM department or office for access to respondent population.
+If a

 student requires assistance in identifying what departments or offices should be notified, they will contact the Director of Curricular Evaluation and Assessment.